 Quinoa is one of the best plant protein sources there is, as far as protein quality goes.

-Most importantly, it’s a complete protein.
-This means that there is a significant amount of all essential amino acids.
+Most importantly, there is a significant amount of all essential amino acids.

 It’s profile is well balanced, with a very similar amino acid profile to brown rice.

 In terms of overall nutrition, you might find this couscous vs quinoa comparison interesting.